The Magic Sword (1962 film): Reception and legacy

 The film appeared on a 1992 episode of Mystery Science Theater 3000.
-In a highly unusual admission, characters Joel Robinson and Tom Servo said the film was "pretty good for a Bert I. Gordon film" during a theater segment (though Crow T. Robot seemed to disagree).
+In a highly unusual admission, characters Joel Robinson (Joel Hodgson) and Tom Servo (Kevin Murphy) said the film was "pretty good for a Bert I. Gordon film" during a theater segment, though Crow T. Robot (Trace Beaulieu) seemed to disagree.
 The writers of the show continued the praise in their book MST3K Amazing Colossal Episode Guide.
 It was also spoofed by RiffTrax on August 14, 2015.

+A VHS copy of the movie was used in the 2011 short The Magik Iffektor by Canadian experimental filmmaker Christine Lucy Latimer.